remi147/lab-agile-planning/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Storesystem Businees
-about: Describe this issue template's purpose here.
+about: technical debts and issues
-title: ''
+title: 'User story for a business'
-labels: ''
+labels: 'technical debt'
-assignees: ''
+assignees: 'remi147'

 ---